 11 Perspective Taking Examples for Emotional Intelligence

-Perspective taking examples include pausing to imagine what someone else feels, asking why they might act that way, and listening without interrupting.
+Perspective taking examples include pausing to imagine how someone else feels, asking why they might act that way, and listening without interrupting.
 For instance, if a friend is quiet, consider that they may be stressed.
 If a coworker is rude, they may be overwhelmed.
 This skill builds empathy and emotional intelligence.

-Even though you’re telling yourself to “be mature,” you can feel yourself being drawn toward resentment, or shut down when your chest tightens, and your mind begins to write a story faster than you can stop it because someone’s tone sounds sharp, a message goes unanswered, or a coworker interrupts you once more.
+Even though you’re telling yourself to “be mature,” you can feel yourself being drawn toward resentment or shut down when your chest tightens, and your mind begins to write a story faster than you can stop it because someone’s tone sounds sharp, a message goes unanswered, or a coworker interrupts you once more.

 Beneath all of this is a straightforward but profound inner question: “How do I understand their side without betraying my own?”